Kami/python-face-client/README.rst

 		u'usage': {...omitted for clarity...}
 	}

-	As you can see by looking at the uids key, Guido was now recognized with a 34% confidence!
+As you can see by looking at the "uids" list, Guido was now recognized with a 34% confidence!

 For more information about the SkyBiometry Face Detection and Recognition API and how to use it, visit the `official documentation`_.